iamMichaelSmith/HostStaticWebsiteOnS3/README.md

 <img src="https://i.imgur.com/DOCwi8o.png" height="40%" width="40%" alt="Search S3"/>

 - <b>5.
 Click “Create bucket”</b>

--<b>5a.
+- <b>5b.
 DISCLAIMER: Before you create a bucket be sure to go to Route 53 and check if your domain name is available!!!
 You will be repeating this step twice.
 One for (www .YOURDOMAIN.com) and one for (YOURDOMAIN.com).
 For my scenario im using Studiowebsite but if you are creating a new project for yourself make sure to us use your domain name as the bucket name.</b>

 <img src="https://i.imgur.com/AgiaGfq.png" height="40%" width="40%" alt="Create bucket"/>

 - <b>6.
-Change "Bucket name" to "studiowebsite"</b>
+Change "Bucket name" to "YOURDOMAIN" and don't use www in front.</b>

+- <b>6b.
+DisCLAIMER: In my project I used "studiowebsite" when I should have used "studiowebsite.com" if that was going to be the name of my website Im trying to host in S3.
+Be sure to make the bucket the correct domain name that you are planning on using for your website!

  <img src="https://i.imgur.com/jSWMZzH.jpg" height="40%" width="40%" alt="Change Bucket name to studiowebsite"/>